onnai

 Official Bio:

-Kirsty Boyle is an Australian artist whose passion for robots has driven her to travel the world in order to work with other like-minded artists, puppeteers, animators and scientists.
+Kirsty Boyle is an Australian artist whose passion for robots has driven her to travel the world in order to work with other like-minded artists and scientists.
 Kirsty’s work examines robots as subjects of culture with particular emphasis on how we experience and personalise our interactions with them.
+The historical and cultural aspects of robots in society continues to be a major theme that informs her artistic practice.

-Her practice is truly interdisciplinary, encompassing skills in sculpture, theatrical performance, film and animation, digital arts and interaction design, mechanical and electrical engineering, computer science and artificial intelligence.
-She has presented her work via various mediums, primarily via exhibition, but also television, radio and magazine interviews, to delivering lectures and hosting forums and workshops at educational institutions and festivals internationally.
+Her practice is truly interdisciplinary, encompassing skills in sculpture, theatrical performance, film and animation, digital arts and design, mechanical and electrical engineering and artificial intelligence.
+She has presented her work via various mediums, primarily via exhibition, but also television, radio and magazine interviews, to delivering lectures at educational institutions and facilitating forums and workshops internationally.